Leading Taiwan Politician Had Secret Credit Suisse Account At Time Of Major Defense Corruption Scandal

 “It was the French taxpayer who paid most of the [arbitration] bill.
 However, the Kuomintang was in power in Taiwan when the contract was signed.
 The information you reveal now could therefore have had an impact on the [penalty decision],” he said.

 In 2016 Taiwanese prosecutors requested Swiss authorities freeze $970 million of the Wangs’ assets in Switzerland.
 This included the already frozen funds in the 46 accounts, plus an estimated $486 million of interest, according to a Swiss court document.
-Andrew Wang argued in court that Taiwan has already received enough compensation and is fighting the request.
+The Wang family argued in court that Taiwan has already received enough compensation and is fighting the request.

 Swiss authorities said the process of helping Taiwan find and seize the illicit funds, known as mutual legal assistance, was closed following the February 2021 decision to return $266 million to Taiwan.
 Despite this, in August 2021 Taiwan’s Supreme Court reportedly issued instructions for authorities to recover over $400 million in additional frozen funds.